Pleasant Hills Home Care in Brea, CA

 • pro Jen is wonderful, courteous, and professional.

-• pro Angie Anderson is one of the sweetest and most helpful employees.
+• pro Angie Anderson is one of the sweetest and most helpful employees, always ensuring needs are met.

 Cons

-• pro The experience with this home care agency was deeply disappointing and frustrating.
+• pro The experience with the home care agency was deeply disappointing and frustrating.

-• pro Over 10 weeks, they had 9 or 10 different aides, signaling inconsistency and poor planning.
+• pro There were 9 or 10 different aides over 10 weeks, signaling inconsistency and poor planning.

-• pro The constant turnover prevented stable, familiar care for someone with dementia.
+• pro Constant turnover prevented stable, familiar dementia care.

-• pro Many aides lacked the proper training or experience to care for a dementia patient.
+• pro Many aides lacked proper training or experience to care for a dementia patient.

-• pro Several aides took little initiative and spent much time sitting on the couch rather than engaging or assisting.
+• pro Some aides showed little initiative and spent much of their time sitting on the couch rather than engaging.

-• pro The agency blamed the home's location and the four cats for staffing challenges, despite those factors being known from the start.
+• pro The agency blamed staffing challenges on the home's location and the presence of four cats, despite these factors being disclosed at the outset.

 • pro Describing the home environment and speaking to the mother in their native language as "overwhelming" for aides was unacceptable.

-• pro The agency failed to take accountability, resorting to shifting blame and citing irrelevant or misrepresented factors.
+• pro The agency repeatedly failed to take accountability, shifting blame and misrepresenting factors.

-• pro They informed the family the day before a planned trip that they would no longer service the mother, leaving them to scramble for care.
+• pro They informed the family the day before travel that they would no longer service the mom, leaving them to scramble for care.

-• pro The reviewer would not recommend this provider, especially for dementia care, and urged others to research better options.
+• pro The reviewer would not recommend this provider.

 Review